 The Tbilisi nightlife scene is currently one of the most talked about in all of Europe.
 It offers everything from huge mega-clubs to smaller live music venues, and is home to a number of good local rock bands, such as Vakis Park, which has been a fixture on the scene for some time.
 Nothing unusual there, until you learn that the band’s guitarist and songwriter, Zaza Khutsishvili, has been a member of Georgia’s parliament since 2016.
-Despite his new status, he has not stopped playing music, and anyone can attend his live performances at the city’s various pubs.
+This has not stopped him playing music however, and anyone can attend his live performances at the city’s various pubs.

-Zaza Khutsishvili’s musical career started from the middle of the 1980s when rock and underground music began developing in Georgia, with students and young people forming bands and trying to recreate the music of Pink Floyd, Led Zeppelin, The Doors and other rock giants.
+Zaza Khutsishvili’s musical career began in the middle of the 1980s when rock and underground music began developing in Georgia, with students and young people forming bands, trying to recreate the music of Pink Floyd, Led Zeppelin, The Doors and other rock giants.
 Access to western music, until then limited in the Soviet Union, gave many young people new motivation to change things.

 Zaza Khutsishvili remembers that his decision to become an MP was somewhat spontaneous.
 In 2016, when Vakis Park was celebrating its 20th anniversary with a tour around the country, the then prime minister Giorgi Kvirikashvili suggested he might want to take part in the upcoming general election.
 After two days’ consideration, he accepted.